SEESolutions-it/DpdlEngine/README.md

 		1) To perform a single query (press 'q')

-		2) To execute senquential or random queries, for each of the data entries (press ENTER) and than enter 'armin' as constraint base name, wich is part of the key of each data entry: i.e. "armin 1, armin 2, ..."
+		2) To execute sequential or random queries, for each of the data entries (press ENTER) and than enter **'armin'** as constraint base name, which is part of the key of each data entry: i.e. "armin 1, armin 2, ..."

 		   For random vs. sequential queries comment or uncomment the following line of code in the script